JoakimJohnsson/terrificThemedTinderApp/README.md

 # TTTAI - Terrific Themed Tinder AI app

 I will mainly follow the tutorial, with a few changes.
-Instead of the usual Tinder app, I will try to make it easy to implement different themes to chose from - Cats, dogs etc. This will be more fun than a Tinder app.
+Instead of the usual Tinder app, I will try to make it easy to implement different themes to chose from - cats, dogs etc. This will be more fun than a Tinder app.

 ## Links